ItamarRocha/Coding-Interviews/README.md

 If you want to dive even deeper, you can also study competitive programming with [the Competitive Programming Book](https://cpbook.net/)

+In my opinion, the craking the coding interview is the best book to study, because it has a focus on interviews.
+Just be sure to use it along with one of the websites to practice the coding questions.
+Practice is the key.

 ### Courses

 * [FreeCodeCamp](https://www.youtube.com/watch?v=8hly31xKli0)